Excel Regression Analysis (Table of Contents)

 - Search out for Regression.
-Select it and press ok.
+Could you select it and press, ok?

-- Use the following inputs under Regression pane which opens up.
+- Use the following inputs under the Regression pane, which opens up.

-- Confidence Level is set to 95% by default, which can be changed as per users requirements.
+- The confidence level is set to 95% by default, which can be changed as per users requirements.

-- Under Output options, you can customize where you want to see the output of regression analysis in Excel.
+- Under Output options, you can customize where you want to see the regression analysis output in Excel.
 In this case, we want to see the output on the same sheet.
 Therefore, given range accordingly.

-- Under Normal Probability option, you can select Normal Probability Plots which can help you check the normality of predictors.
+- Under the Normal Probability option, you can select Normal Probability Plots, which can help you check the normality of predictors.
 Click on OK.